What are the two main types of reproduction in sexual reproducers... | Channels for Pearson+

 1

-Asexual reproduction involves a single organism or cell dividing to produce offspring that are genetically identical to the parent.
-Examples include binary fission, budding, and vegetative propagation.
+Understand that the question is asking about the two main types of reproduction in organisms that reproduce sexually.

-Sexual reproduction involves the combination of genetic material from two parents to produce genetically diverse offspring.
-This process typically involves the formation of gametes (sperm and egg cells) through meiosis.
+Recognize that the two main types of reproduction in general are asexual and sexual reproduction.
+Asexual reproduction involves a single organism reproducing without the involvement of another organism, while sexual reproduction involves the combination of genetic material from two parents.

-Identify that the correct answer to the problem is 'Asexual and sexual reproduction' as these are the two main types of reproduction in sexual reproducers.
+Identify that binary fission and budding are specific methods of asexual reproduction.
+Binary fission is common in prokaryotes, where a single cell divides into two identical cells.
+Budding involves a new organism growing out of the body of the parent.

 Watch next